ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/index.md

 ## Policies

-* Plagiarism: in programming, the concept of plagiarism is somewhat elusive.
+* **Plagiarism**: in programming, the concept of plagiarism is somewhat elusive.
 We are working with open-source tools and libraries, building upon the work of a multitude of people.
 You are encouraged and expected to tap into resources available online, copy-paste and tweak code you may not fully understand.
-However, it is categorically forbidden to outsource work to people outside the course (e.g. your friend from CS) or plagiarize assignments as a whole.
+However, it is categorically forbidden to outsource work to people outside the course (e.g. your friend from CS) or copy & paste, meaning plagiarize, assignments as a whole from others .
+* **Tools and utilities**: You are allowed to use any tools you want, also ChatGPT, but you are required to list and briefly describe the usage of such tools in your submission.
+Please make sure to utilize such tools for supporting your learning, not for just producing a result.
-* Absences: you are responsible for what happens in class whether you are here or not.
+* **Absences**: you are responsible for what happens in class whether you are here or not.
 I will not repeat content for you that you have missed because you were not in class.
-* Participation: you are invited, encouraged, and expected to engage actively in discussion, reflection and activities.
-* Net addiction: you can exist for a few hours without chatting, texting or emailing.
-I will notice if you don't pay attention and prefer that you only come to class if you are actually paying attention.
+* **Participation**: you are invited, encouraged, and expected to engage actively in discussion, reflection and activities.
+Also, you can exist for a few hours without chatting, texting or emailing on your notebook.
+I will notice if you don't pay attention and prefer that you only come to class if you are actually participating.
-* Recording: There are no recordings of the classes.
+* **Recording**: There are no recordings of the classes.
 No student may record any classroom activity without express written consent from me.
-If you have (or think you may have) a disability such that you need to record or tape classroom activities, get in touch with me.
+If you have a disability such that you think you need to record or tape classroom activities, get in touch with me.

 [*Adapted from P. Pedercini with permission.*]